mattchupp/mattchupp.com-old/readme.md

 # Personal Homepage

-## Setting Up
+## Setting Up Locally

-git clone this to location of your choosing
+		git clone *this* ~/to/location/of/your/liking

-make sure ruby is right version in Gemfile
+Edit Gemfile to get right version of ruby

 		bundle install

 		rackup

-localhost:9292
+open localhost:9292 and party